Summary

 National security

-Higgins supported Trump’s 2017 executive order to temporarily curtail travel from certain countries, saying, “The president’s executive order for a short-term restriction on visa entries from seven countries that are known to foster terrorists, combined with a systematic review of our immigration and vetting procedure, is reasonable.”[44]
+Higgins supported Trump’s 2017 Executive Order 13679 to temporarily curtail travel from certain muslim majority countries, saying, “The president’s executive order for a short-term restriction on visa entries from seven countries that are known to foster terrorists, combined with a systematic review of our immigration and vetting procedure, is reasonable.”[61]

 On February 28, 2022, in response to the Russian invasion of Ukraine, Higgins tweeted, “You millennial leftists who never lived one day under nuclear threat can now reflect upon your woke sky.
 You made quite a non-binary fuss to save the world from intercontinental ballistic tweets”, the meaning of which became a subject of minor debate.[63][64]